Cultural Practices in France in 2018

 Principal Investigators: Aurélien DJAKOUANE and Emmanuel NEGRIER.

 This research project aims to explore the sociography of festival audiences and festival participation from three perspectives.
-The first step will be to describe the sociological profile of festival-goers, how it has evolved over the years, and to compare it with other leisure activities and the very nature of festival participation (social and geographic context, practical aspects).
-The proposed lens is that of an internal comparison within the performing arts in all their diversity (primarily theater, dance, music, circus arts, and street arts).
+First, it will describe the sociological profile of festival-goers, how this profile has evolved over the years, and compare it with other leisure activities and the very nature of festival participation (social and geographic context, practical aspects).
+The proposed framework is that of an internal comparison within the performing arts in all their diversity (primarily theater, dance, music, circus arts, and street arts).
 The second perspective of this research focuses on festival-going as a space for transforming one’s relationship to culture.
-Here, the aim is to address the question of the value of the festival experience itself and its evolution over time and across the “careers” of festival-goers.
-Finally, the third perspective focuses more specifically on describing the expansion of the realm of negotiation within the contemporary construction of cultural tastes and the role that digital technology now plays within the festival context.
-These three perspectives unfold through a constant back-and-forth between the PCF survey and our own quantitative and qualitative, local and global surveys of festival audiences.
+The aim here is to address the question of the value of the festival experience itself and its evolution over time and across the “careers” of festivalgoers.
+Finally, the third perspective focuses

-Amount: €39,800
+Amount: 39,800€

 Duration: October 16, 2020, to October 15, 2022